-The AD7676 is configured to accept an externally supplied serial data clock on the SCLK pin when the EXT/INT pin is held HIGH.
+The AD7677 is configured to accept an externally supplied serial data clock on the SCLK pin when the EXT/ \overline{INT} pin is held high.
 In this mode, several methods can be used to read the data.
-The external serial clock is gated by \overline{CS} and the data are output when both \overline{CS} and \overline{RD} are LOW.
+The external serial clock is gated by \overline{CS} and the data are output when both \overline{CS} and \overline{RD} are low.
 Thus, depending on \overline{CS} , the data can be read after each conversion or during the following conversion.
 The external clock can be either a continuous or discontinuous clock.
-A discontinuous clock can be either normally HIGH or normally LOW when inactive.
-Figures 19 and 20 show the detailed timing diagrams of these methods.
-Usually, because the AD7676 has a longer acquisition phase than the conversion phase, the data are read immediately after conversion.
+A discontinuous clock can be either normally high or normally low when inactive.
+Figure 19 and Figure 20 show the detailed timing diagrams of these methods.